RichardGrave/rusty_ghostbox/README.md

 I am learning the Rust programming language and needed a project to do.\
 I enjoy watching the [Ghost Adventures](https://en.wikipedia.org/wiki/Ghost_Adventures).
 So, I thought it would be fun to make an Ovilus.\
 An Ovilus uses a word database and **not** recorded voices or sounds.\
-The Ovilus itself speaks the chosen words.
+The Ovilus device itself speaks the chosen words (this application doesn't).

 ## Code
 I'm still learning Rust so there can be a lot of inefficient code.\